Comment on page

-Entity Framework is Object Relational Mapper developed by Microsoft to simplify the working of .NET developers.
+EF Core (Entity Framework Core) is an ORM (Object Relational Mapper) developed by Microsoft to simplify the database operations for .NET developers.
 Entity Framework Core is a lightweight, extensible, and open-source software like all the previous versions of the Entity Framework.
-It is a cross-platform software making it agile to be functional on different operating systems like Windows, Mac OS, and Linux OS.
+It is a cross-platform software, making it easily to work on different operating systems like Windows, Mac OS, and Linux OS.

-Entity Framework Core performs create, read, update, and delete operation automatically without the need of writing all the SQL queries manually every-time.
+- Entity Framework Core execute create, read, update, and delete operation automatically without the need to write all the SQL queries manually every time.

 For the database first approach, EF Core creates the required classes by using the available database or database tables, it creates these classes using the EF Core commands.